Petraeus urges travel ban be settled quickly

 He spoke of foreign nationals in the affected countries who worked with the US military as translators and said he was heartened by Defense Secretary James Mattis and Homeland Security Secretary John Kelly calling for waivers in those cases.

-Earlier in the hearing, Petraeus had told the lawmakers that "we must also remember that Islamic extremists want to portray this fight as a class of civilizations ... we must not let them do that."
+Earlier in the hearing, Petraeus had told the lawmakers that "we must also remember that Islamic extremists want to portray this fight as a clash of civilizations ... we must not let them do that."

 John McLaughlin, a former CIA acting director now with the John Hopkins School of Advanced International Studies, also testified and told the committee that "almost everything we do gives the Islamic extremists ammunition... and they will do that with this," referring to the ban.